Seicento: Literature and philosophy

 According to Albert N. Mancini "while the preeminence of seventeenth-century art and music is a matter of common acceptance, the literary term secentismo [...] retains pejorative connotations that reflect a negative attitude of 18th and 19th century critics and historians".
 Thanks to the interest of Benedetto Croce and later that of Giovanni Getto, Carlo Calcaterra and Giovanni Pozzi, however, the fortunes of Italian baroque literature improved considerably in the postwar era.
 Contrary to widespread prejudice, dating back to the work of Jacob Burckhardt, authors such as Paul Grendler have documented Italy's continuing vitality in the Counter-Reformation period.
 Today the baroque period is widely considered "one of the most intriguing periods in modern Italy's literary and cultural history".

 The seicento too saw several renowned philosophical figures.
 Giambattista Vico was one of the most famous.
 He was a Neapolitan writer and philosopher, and was known for his several books, usually regarding history, reasoning, philosophy and law.
-Such books include "La Scienza Nuova".
+Such books include The New Science.